 Author Ray Lee writes, “All around him in the National Mall was a scene of apocalyptic carnage.
 Religious reasons had led people here.
-Scientific reasons led them here too.
+Scientific reasons, including insights from quantum physics, led them here too.
 There seemed to be no philosophical distinctions, however, among those unfortunates never going home again and those who were.
 It seemed the distinction really didn’t matter to the outcome for most who were there.
 So why did it really matter who was right?”

 He continues, “Who was Crucis?
 Where or even when did he really come from?
 Dillon was there when they got him.
 How could there be a god if Crucis was who he seemed to be?
 How could there not be a god if a being like Crucis existed?
-Or was it really quite easy to explain who or what Crucis was?“
+Or was it really quite easy to explain who or what Crucis was in the context of science fiction?“

-Quantum States: a fascinating sci-fi story set over the past decade of the present day.
+Quantum States: a captivating science fiction story set over the past decade of the present day, exploring the realms of quantum physics.

-A new philanthropic and scientific organization called the Quantum Forum is created.
-In following decade, the Quantum Forum grew to billions of members globally.
-It made ground-breaking achievements as well.
-Its overall actions and messages resonated remarkably well.
+A new philanthropic and scientific organization called the Quantum Forum is established.
+Over the following decade, the Quantum Forum grew to billions of members globally and achieved groundbreaking accomplishments in the field of quantum physics.
+Its overall actions and messages resonated remarkably well with the public.

-Some call what it did miraculous while others think it was blasphemous.
-There was little debate whether it forever and profoundly changed the world.
-Changes unlike any in known human history.
+Some call what it did miraculous, while others view it as blasphemous.
+However, there is little debate that it forever and profoundly changed the world, ushering in changes unlike any in known human history.

-The story may inspire a reevaluation of one’s fundamental beliefs and perhaps even require one to contemplate, for the first time or perhaps again, at least three ancient questions.
-“Are science and religion really that different?”
+This story may inspire a reevaluation of one’s fundamental beliefs and might even prompt readers to contemplate, for the first time or perhaps once again, at least three ancient questions: “Are science and religion really that different?”
 “Why are we here anyway?”
 “Are we alone in the universe?”

 Chapter 1.
 Requiem